-The little-visited north coast stretching from wind-lashed Cape Wrath, at the very northwest tip of the mainland, east to John O’Groats is even more rugged, with sheer cliffs and sand-filled bays bearing the brunt of frequently fierce Atlantic storms.
+The little-visited north coast stretching from wind-lashed Cape Wrath at the very northwest tip of the mainland to John O’Groats in the east is even more rugged.
+Its sheer cliffs and sand-filled bays bearing the brunt of frequently fierce Atlantic storms.
 The main settlement on this coast is Thurso, jumping-off point for the main ferry service to Orkney.

 On the fertile east coast, stretching north from Inverness to the old herring port of Wick, green fields and woodland run down to the sweeping sandy beaches of the Black Isle and the Cromarty and Dornoch firths.
 This region is rich with historical sites, including the Sutherland Monument by Golspie, Dornoch’s fourteenth-century sandstone cathedral, and a number of places linked to the Clearances, a poignantly remembered chapter in the Highland story.